Lehanx23/data-viz-portfolio/README.md

 2. I hope to learn critique methodologies and practice giving fair, constructive critiques of data visualizations, along with recommendations for improvement.
 3. I hope to develop the ability to make effective design decisions within context, ensuring that the narrative of a visualization aligns with the larger story.

+When I graduate from the program, I would love to work as an Arts Manager with a focus on the performing arts industry.
+I believe it is essential to create charts that are accessible, clear, and purposeful - charts that tell a story aligned with their intended message, especially when the audience include people of different backgrounds who may not be familiar with data.

 # Portfolio
 ## Assignment: [Visualizing overnment Debt](visualizing-government-debt)
 For this assignment, make sure you set up and link to a new page.
 This page is linking to a new Markdown document called `visualizing-government-debt.md`.
 For links to Markdown files in your repository, you can just include the name of the page without the `.md` extension.